Explore Alabama's regions of diverse culture and geography

 Right in the middle of it all.

-Lets start with Birmingham.
-Its the states largest city and has everything that comes along with it.
-Nightlife, shopping, dining...theres something for everyone here, and its a great hub for visiting other parts of the state.
-The central region of Alabama is also home to the Tide in Tuscaloosa and the Talladega Superspeedway, NASCARs longest track.
+Let’s start with Birmingham.
+It’s the state’s largest city and has everything that comes along with it.
+Nightlife, shopping, dining...there’s something for everyone here, and it’s a great hub for visiting other parts of the state.
+The central region of Alabama is also home to the Tide in Tuscaloosa and the Talladega Superspeedway, NASCAR’s longest track.
+This beautiful portion of the state is well-known to fans of the Auburn Tigers, but it’s also a must-stop destination for those who love literature and history.

 Take a scenic stroll through history